sudo-njr/vivae/docs/api.md

 serve(DIRECTORY, OPTIONS);
 ```

 - `DIRECTORY`: The directory of your choice to serve publicly.
+Defaults to "public".
 - `OPTIONS` (optional): You can pass an object to change how static serving behaves.
   - `.autoEncoding` (optional): Detect Gzip encoding in files automatically.
 Brotli is not supported because it doesn't have a magic number in it's buffer for detection.
   - `.headers` (optional): Decide what headers to apply depending on the file extension.
 This plugin applies defaults so you can only change or add to what it's currently set to.